mulikevs/mulikevs-portfolio/README.md

 ## Introduction

-The Jenna React Template directory structure includes the following:
+The React Template directory structure includes the following:

 public: Contains all static files.
 images: Stores all images used in the template.